2021 FAQ & COVID Plans

 Updated: Aug 23, 2021

-Masks will be required inside our theatre while community COVID-19 transmission in Leon County is at ‘substantial’ or ‘high’ as defined by the Centers for Disease Control and Prevention (status available here).
-Everyone must wear a facial mask covering that completely covers their nose and mouth at all times.
+Masks will be required inside our theatre while not seated in the Auditorium.
+Everyone must wear a facial mask covering that completely covers their nose and mouth when moving about the building.
 Approved facial protective coverings include masks that are constructed of cloth tightly woven fabrics, such as cotton and cotton blends and contain two or three layers of fabric.
 Gaiters, bandanas, ski masks, scarves, face shields, or vented masks, etc. are not approved facial protective coverings.
 Surgical masks, KN95 masks, and NIOSH-approved N95 respirators are considered to be approved protective coverings.

 If you have difficulty wearing a mask, please contact the theatre administration to discuss your options at Admin@TheatreTallahassee.org.